pelson/pelson.github.io/content/first.md

-Title: My super title
+Title: Drawing a pseudo-colour blockplot (pcolormesh) in matplotlib with levels and specific colours
-Date: 2013-12-03 10:20
+Date: 2013-05-03 12:00
 Category: Python
-Tags: pelican, publishing
+Tags: matplotlib, Python
-Slug: my-super-post
+Slug: from_levels_and_colors
-Author: Alexis Metaireau
+Author: Phil Elson
-SummaryImg: thumb.png

-This is the content of my super blog post.
+I recently added a new function to matplotlib to make it easier to draw pseudo-colour plots given specific levels and colours in exactly the same way you can with contour and contourf.

 <!-- PELICAN_END_SUMMARY -->

-{% notebook simple.ipynb %}
+{% notebook from_levels_and_colors/using.ipynb %}